espressif/esp-hosted/README.md

 >
 > Port BT/BLE stack to MCU, \
 > Register the UART serial interface as a HCI interface with BT/BLE stack
-> With the help of this UART interface, BT/BLE stack can directly interact with BT controller present on ESP32 bypassing host driver and firmware
+> With the help of this UART interface, BT/BLE stack can directly interact with BT controller present on ESP bypassing host driver and firmware
 > ESP Hosted host driver and a firmware plays no role in this communication

-* Linux hosts support OTA update (Over The Air ESP32 firmware update) in C and python.
-MCU hosts can refer the same for their development.
-For detailed documentation please read
+* Linux hosts support OTA update (Over The Air ESP firmware update) in C and python.
+MCU hosts can refer to the same for their development.
+For detailed documentation, please read
 [ota_update.md](docs/Linux_based_host/ota_update.md).

 ---

 # 2. Hardware and Software setup
-This section describes how to setup and use ESP-Hosted solution.
-Since ESP-Hosted solution supports two distinct platforms, procedure to use it vastly differs.
+This section describes how to set up and use ESP-Hosted solution.
+Since ESP-Hosted solution supports two distinct platforms, the procedure to use it vastly differs.

 ### 2.1 Setup With Linux Host
-Please refer [Setup Guide](docs/Linux_based_host/Linux_based_readme.md) guide for Linux host.
+Please refer to the [Setup Guide](docs/Linux_based_host/Linux_based_readme.md) for Linux host.

 ### 2.2 Setup With MCU Host
-Please refer [Setup Guide](docs/MCU_based_host/MCU_based_readme.md) guide for MCU host.
+Please refer to the [Setup Guide](docs/MCU_based_host/MCU_based_readme.md) for MCU host.
 In addition to [Control path APIs](#31-control-path-apis) listed below, APIs for MCU specific solution are explained [here](docs/MCU_based_host/mcu_api.md)

 ---

 # 3. Control Path
-- Once ESP-Hosted transport is setup, getting control path working is the first step to verify if the transport is setup correctly
+- Once ESP-Hosted transport is set up, getting control path working is the first step to verify if the transport is set up correctly
-- Control path works over ESP-Hosted transport *i.e.* SPI or SDIO and leverages way to control and manage ESP from host
+- Control path works over ESP-Hosted transport *i.e.* SPI or SDIO and leverages a way to control and manage ESP from host
-- Detailed design and procedure to get control path working is explained [here](docs/common/contrl_path.md)
+- The detailed design and procedure to get control path working is explained [here](docs/common/contrl_path.md)
 - Impatient to evaluate?
-Please follow our beutiful and intuitive cli [here](<TDB>) to setup control path
+Please follow our beautiful and intuitive [Python based CLI](docs/common/python_demo.md#modes-supported) to easily set up the control path

 ### 3.1 Control Path APIs
-- As [control path design](docs/common/contrl_path.md#3-design) details, demo application works over control path libary using control path APIs.
+- As [control path design](docs/common/contrl_path.md#3-design) details, demo application works over control path library using control path APIs.
 - These APIs are exhaustive list.
 User can use specific APIs which are of interest.
-- Each API is explained in detailed way to kickstart its use.
+- Each API is explained in a detailed way to kickstart its use.
 - These Control APIs are common for **MPU** and **MCU** based solution.
 - User can easily integrate ESP-Hosted solution with own project using these APIs and demo application, which implements these APIs.
 - Control APIs are detailed below.